aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_cc.rst

 11. Then, click where it says Click to configure, and add the same devices to this horizon graph view, and add to the dashboard.

 12. Now, make sure View Type is Single Metric for Multiple Sources, and Metric Source is Devices.
-Then, in Metric Data Type, type "ipv4" and choose IPv4 Total Route Count.
+Then, in Metric Data Type, type "route" and choose IPv4 Total Route Count.

 13. Then, Click again in the grayed out part of the window.
 You should now have a table and a horizon graph for IPv4 Total Route Count.